bopa160/lab04/README.md

 ## Create two ticket machines with differently priced tickets.
 Do calls to their showPrice methods show the same output, or different?
 How do you explain this effect?

+The two different ticket machines display two different outcomes.
+This is because the user inputed was different in each machine.

 ## Modify the constructor of `TicketMachine` in the `lab04-ticket-machine` so that it no longer has a parameter.
 Instead, the price of tickets should be fixed at 1,000 cents.
 What effect does this have when you construct ticket-machine objects within BlueJ?

 ## Give the class two constructors.
 One should take a single parameter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
 Test your implementation by creating machines via the two different constructors.